-Hello family and friends, here is another healthy Winter vegetable recipe that will make your taste buds go wild!
+Greek Inspired Stuffed Tetsukabuto Squash – Hello family and friends, here is another healthy Winter vegetable recipe that will make your taste buds go wild!
 Thanks to Farmer Evan, owner of Portland Seed House.
 He introduced me to many beautiful squash varieties, which inspired me to create more recipes like this.
 Try my Greek Inspired Stuffed Tetsukabuto Squash recipe, with your favorite side dish!
-Naturally this recipe yields earthy aromas and/or flavors, so I decided to pair mine with black heirloom rice.
-Black rice is one of my favorites because, it offers our bodies a great way to access significant sources of vital minerals (Iron).
+Naturally, this recipe yields earthy aromas and/or flavors, so I decided to pair mine with black heirloom rice.
+Black rice is one of my favorites because it offers our bodies a great way to access significant sources of vital minerals (Iron).
 I am a big fan of family time, and also surrounding yourself with healthy food to feed your soul.
-This recipe is creative way to introduce a healthy meal to your family or friends and offer more variety.
+This recipe is a creative way to introduce a healthy meal to your family or friends and offer more variety.

 Healthy Tip: Save your seeds to eat at a later time.
-Did you know that pumpkin seeds consist of primary nutritional benefits for our skin including zinc, selenium, essential fatty acids and Vitamin E. Consuming pumpkin seeds are great for anti-inflammatory agents as they are known for reducing swelling in the joins and symptoms related to arthritis.
+Did you know that pumpkin seeds consist of primary nutritional benefits for our skin including zinc, selenium, essential fatty acids, and Vitamin E. Consuming pumpkin seeds are great for anti-inflammatory agents as they are known for reducing swelling in the joints and symptoms related to arthritis.

 2 tablespoons Extra Virgin Olive Oil (cooking oil)